qcastel/github-actions-maven-release/README.md

 ### Increase major or minor version
-By default, maven release will increase the path version.
+By default, maven release will increase the patch version.
 If you are interested to actually increment the major or minor version, you can use the following options:

 #### For major version increment